ShrinkRayEntertainment/Mighty-Tracking/.github/ISSUE_TEMPLATE/✨-feature-request.md

 ---

-**Asset Version:**
-e.g. 1.2.3

-**Unity Version:**
-e.g. 2024.1.5f1

 **Problem Statement**
 Briefly describe the gap or pain point you’re experiencing with Mighty Tracking.
-> e.g. “I want to see collision events overlaid on the heatmap so I can debug impact-heavy sections of my level.”
+> e.g. “I want to see collision events so I can debug impact-heavy sections of my level.”

 **Proposed Solution**
 Describe exactly what you’d like Mighty Tracking to do.
-> e.g. “Add an optional ‘Collision Heatmap’ layer that plots red dots where collisions occur, sized by impact force.”
+> e.g. “Add an optional ‘Collision’ layer that plots red dots where collisions occur, sized by impact force.”

 **Use Case / Scenario**
 Explain how and where you would use this feature in your project.